Posts

 7th century Runic Gold from Suffolk

 Early Medieval runic gold coins are very rare.
 One type, a shilling or thrymsa found in East Anglia, is known from only two examples (plus a broken contemporary plated forgery).
-Dating to about 660-70, in the "Trophy" series (the earliest East Anglian coinage), it is known as the 'Runic Reverse' or ‘Runic Ring-Bearer’ shilling (Marsden 2016, Marsden & Pol 2020).
-The example shown here was found in 1998 by a detectorist near East Bergholt, Suffolk (about 25 km from Sutton Hoo) and is registered with the Fitwilliam Museum's Early Medieval Coin Finds .
+Dating to about 670 (on the basis of the paleness of the gold), in the "Trophy" series (the earliest East Anglian coinage), it is known as the 'Runic Reverse' or ‘Runic Ring-Bearer’ shilling (Marsden 2016, Marsden & Pol 2020).
+The example shown here was found in 1998 by a detectorist near East Bergholt, Suffolk (about 25 km from Sutton Hoo) and is registered with the Fitzwilliam Museum's Early Medieval Coin Finds .
 The other known example was found near Billockby, Norfolk.
 The obverse shows the head of an emperor facing left with a floating cross in front and above, and a nine-rayed starburst with two connected rings and a slightly disconnected third (with attached line) below.
-The floating cross on this coin is particularly reminiscent of Constantine's vision (as recounted in "Life of Constantine" by Eusebius)...
+The floating cross on this coin is particularly reminiscent of Constantine's vision (as recounted in ...